 Color psychology is essentially the response of human behavior to different colors.
 Big brands use color psychology in advertising and marketing to evoke emotional reactions and connections to products.
-I'm sure you've noticed that you make subconscious judgements to certain colors differently.
+I'm sure you've noticed that you make subconscious judgements about certain colors differently.
 For instance, when you see the color green you might think "green means go."
 Or you may think about healthy eating and living.
 This is exactly how color psychology works!
 It uses your preconceived feelings towards colors to make products and services standout.

 The psychology of green - Green is associated with health, growth, power and nature.
-This color is used to relax customers and stimulate harmony in your brain which leads to decisiveness.
+This color is used to relax customers and stimulate harmony in your brain, which leads to decisiveness.
 You can see why Starbucks uses the color green.
 They want their customers to relax and decompress while in their café.

 The psychology of blue - Blue is associated with tranquility, water, peace, strength and security.
 Blue is also known to offer a sense of reliability!
-This is why Honda uses blue because their brand is all about being a reliable, trusted car manufacture.
+This is why Honda uses blue because their brand is all about being a reliable, trusted car manufacturer.
 After further testing, blue can be described as the color of intelligence and communication.

 The psychology of purple - Purple is often associated with royalty, wisdom and even respect.
 Purple even stimulates problem-solving skills as well as creativity!

 You can use color psychology to manipulate the perception your customers have of your business.
-Choose colors carefully, depending on what you choose you could have a positive or negative response to your products or services.
+Choose colors carefully.
+Depending on what you choose you could have a positive or negative response to your products or services.

 The Costco technique!

-If you have a Costco membership you might know how often they rearrange their stores.
-The idea is to keep you moving throughout every isle maximizing the amount of product impressions - encouraging you to buy more.
+If you have a Costco membership, you might know how often they rearrange their stores.
+The idea is to keep you moving throughout every isle, maximizing the amount of product impressions - encouraging you to buy more.
 Although, you might have noticed that their high-ticket items seem to never move and they are always placed right in the same spot...

 Now you may think: "Wouldn't this drive more customers away?"

 This is actually another psychology hack that boosts Costco's profit without you even realizing it.
 Costco knows you probably aren't going to buy a TV or a refrigerator on an impulse.
 The idea is that once you pass this high-ticket area, all other prices are considered lower by comparison.
-This creates an illusion that once you exit this area you are now within the cheaper side of the store, which encourages you to spend more without you even knowing it!
+This creates an illusion that once you exit this area you are now on the cheaper side of the store, which encourages you to spend more without you even knowing it!

 The effect of a decoy!

 The decoy effect is the psychology where a consumer changes their mind between two options when presented with a third option known as the "decoy."
 When looking at the above graphic you can see that you get a much larger coffee for only $0.50 more.
-Consumers will then naturally buy the more expensive option which is exactly what the seller wants.
+Consumers will then naturally buy the more expensive option, which is exactly what the seller wants.
 Typically, the middle priced item is the decoy.

-There are three types of purchasers:
+There are three types of buyers:

 - The person who is looking for a deal who will ALWAYS purchase the cheapest option.